Microsoft’s Lumia 950 and 950XL match flagship Android phones spec for spec, but Windows 10 Mobile may be too little, too late.

 So far, we’re not seeing bright-colored versions of these flagship Windows Phones, which is a bit of a bummer.
 Microsoft’s specs sheets do hint that other color options may exist, however — maybe won’t be able to buy them Stateside.
 Who knows?
 Maybe carriers will announce their own colors.

 Finally, a high-spec Windows Phone!

 Microsoft released scores of mid-range Windows Phones in 2015, but not one true flagship.
 The Lumia 950 and 950XL attempt to fill the shoes of other great Lumias like the Nokia 1020 and 1520, and they aim to compete with the best that Android and iPhone have to offer.
-Indeed, the spec sheet reads about the same as any Android phone from 2015.
+Indeed, the spec sheet reads about the same as any